zengjixiang/jina/docs/concepts/serving/executor/add-endpoints.md

 When using `doc` as a keyword argument, you need to add a single `BaseDoc` as your request and response schema as seen in {ref}`the document type binding section <document-type-binding>`.

-Jina will ensure that even if multiple `Documents` are sent from the client, the Executor will process only one at a time.
+Jina-serve will ensure that even if multiple `Documents` are sent from the client, the Executor will process only one at a time.

 ```{code-block} python
 ---